Developer Guide

 add n/John Doe n/Jane Doe e/johndoe@example.com

 Expected: No person is added.
-Error details shown in the status message indicating duplicate prefixes. -
+The status message shows the duplicate-prefix error. -

 Test case: